 To save some cash while you’re away, keep expenses low by piling in to the back of one of our Mighty Campervans.
 Our campers, such as the

-Highball, is well-equipped for all your snow gear and will also keep you toasty warm when the stars come out at night – not to mention saving you a bunch of cash on transport and accommodation costs.
+Highball, are well-equipped for all your snow gear and will also keep you toasty warm when the stars come out at night.

 For more ski trails in New Zealand, check out these other articles: